rrthomas/ruth/README.md

 [XQuery specification][XQuery] and [fontoxpath documentation][fontoxpath]
 for more details.

+Ruth provides some built-in global variables:

++ `$ruth:root`: the `INPUT-PATH` argument.
++ `$ruth:path`: the relative path from `$ruth:root` to the file currently being expanded.
++ `$ruth:element`: the element in Ruth's working XML document corresponding to the file currently being expanded.

 Ruth provides a single built-in custom function, `ruth:eval()`, which evaluates the given XQuery expression, and returns the first matching node, or, if there is none, raises an error.

-Ruth also loads a file of other XQuery functions from `lib/ruth.xq`.
+Ruth also loads other XQuery functions from `lib/ruth.xq`.
 See that file for documentation.

 See the [website example](Cookbook.md#website-example) in the Cookbook for a worked example of using Ruth to template a website.